MortalityReporting/RavenDocs/docs/source/technicalManual/mdiApi.rst

 *In Parameters* include parameters that can be used for search and MDI document that has updated information.
 UPDATE API allows custom local search parameters.
 If there are local search parameters that are required for the case search, the local search parameters can be defined in the Parameters resource.
-In the table above, this is labeled as "*Jurisdiction defined parameters*".
+In the table above, this is labeled as ``Jurisdiction defined parameters``.
 It can be any name and type.
 However, any parameter created by this method would only be supported by systems that can understand the parameter.
 If *Jurisdiction defined parameters* exist but cannot be understood, they should be ignored and NOT cause an error.